José Rodríguez Alvira

-The Pythagorean tuning favors the fifth and runs into problems with thirds.
-The meantone temperament favors the third and the fifth bites us like a wolf.
-The dialogue begins to look like a dispute ...
+The Pythagorean temperament favours the fifth and has problems with thirds.
+The meantone temperament favours the third and the fifth bites us like a wolf.
+The dialogue is starting to look like an argument ...
 What choice do we have?

-We answer with a new tuning system: well temperament.
-These temperaments spread the Pythagorean comma or the syntonic comma between several fifths and make possible to play in any key.
+We respond to nature with new tuning systems: well temperament tuning systems.
+These temperaments spread the Pythagorean comma or syntonic comma over several fifths.
+They allow us to play in any key.

 What is a Pythagorean comma?
-If we follow a cycle of fifths ( C - G - D - A ...F - C), the last note will be a little higher than the original note.
+If we follow a cycle of fifths (C - G - D - A ...F - C), the last note will be slightly higher than the original note.
 The Pythagorean comma is the difference in pitch between these two notes.

 What is a syntonic comma?
 The difference between the major third in the harmonic series and the Pythagorean major third.